-- 1. Test flame failure detection system and pilot turndown. - 2.
+- Test flame failure detection system and pilot turndown. - 2.
 Test high limit and operating temperature.
-(See "Post Start-Up Check," page 45.) - 3.
-Check flame sensor. - Conduct a combustion test at full fire.
+(See "Post Start-Up Check," page 48.) - 3.
+Check flame sensor.

+- 4. Conduct a combustion test at full fire.
 Carbon dioxide should be 8.5 to 9.0% at full fire for natural gas, and between 9.5 to 10.0% for propane gas.
 Carbon monoxide should be < 100 ppm. - 5.
 Check valve coil for 60 cycle hum or buzz.
 Check for leaks at all valve fittings using a soapy water solution (while heater is operating).
 Test other operating parts of all safety shut-off and control valves and increase or decrease settings (depending on the type of control) until the safety circuit opens.
-Reset to original setting after each device is tested.

-- 6. Perform leakage test on gas valves.
-(See Fig. 48.) - 7.
+Reset to original setting after each device is tested. - 6.
+Perform leakage test on gas valves (See Fig. 54). - 7.
 Test air switch in accordance with manufacturer's instructions.
 (Turn panel switch to the "On" position until blower is proven, then turn the switch to "Off." - 8.
-Inspect and clean burner using shop air.
+Inspect and clean burner using shop air. - 9.
+Reset fault history after any testing.